 Pre-Listing Home Inspection

-Home inspection report provided by the home inspector will be invaluable in making repairs and improvements before listing the house for sale in the market.
+The inspection report provided by the home inspector is invaluable in making repairs and improvements before listing the house for sale.
+The pre-listing inspection checklist includes a

 - Replacing bathroom caulk

 - Tightening doorknobs